-How do I find out about my financial aid award?
+How do I find out about financial aid?

-Financial aid awards will be available on your Stanford portal for students who filed a financial aid application by the appropriate priority filing date.
-If you have not yet applied for assistance and you are a U.S. citizen or eligible noncitizen, you may still apply, but we cannot guarantee that you will receive an award letter before you must make your admission decision.
+Financial aid notifications will be available in your Stanford portal if you filed a financial aid application by the appropriate priority filing date.
+If you have not yet applied for assistance and you are a U.S. citizen or eligible noncitizen, you may still apply, but we cannot guarantee that you will receive a financial aid notification before you must make your admission decision.

 All enrolling students who are neither U.S. citizens nor legal permanent residents must initiate the visa document process through Stanford.
-Instructions will be posted here no later than April 1.
+Instructions will be posted in your Stanford portal no later than April 1.

 How can I connect with my fellow future classmates?

-Be on the lookout for an email invitation to join the Cardinal Quad, our platform for connecting newly admitted students with the Stanford community.
-Here you will have the opportunity to talk with your fellow admitted and incoming first year students looking to learn more about campus life and all the wonderful opportunities here at Stanford.
+Be on the lookout for an email invitation to join Cardinal Quad, our platform for connecting newly admitted students with the Stanford community.
+Here you will have the opportunity to talk with your fellow first-years and learn more about campus life and the wonderful opportunities at Stanford.